Your record player works hard for you.

 What to Avoid

 - The stylus is very fragile.
 Because of this, you’ll want to avoid using your fingers to wipe it off, in order to avoid bending it.

 - Whatever you do, avoid blowing on the needle to clean it.
 Doing so can cause you to accidentally spit on it.
 Additionally, you won’t be able to remove all of the dust by cleaning it off in this manner.

 - Always make sure you cover the record player with a dust cover between uses.
 While it will not prevent dust from settling on the record player entirely, it will significantly cut down on dust.
 If you don’t have a recover player cover, you can also use a cloth to prevent dust from gathering.

 - To keep your record player clean and working efficiently you should also keep your vinyl clean.
 Records should also be cleaned after each use to prevent the records from transferring dirt and debris to the record players turntable.

 Even if you keep the stylus nice and clean and remember to clean it after each use, at some point, you’ll still need to replace it.
 If you don’t know when to replace your stylus, keep an ear out for signs of wear such as static, hissing, jumping, and skipping.
 Also, look for bent or jagged edges.

-Another common task is needing to replace the belt.
+Another common task is needing to replace the belt, because your record player has stopped spinning.
 Fortunately, doing so is a pretty easy job.
-Begin by shutting off the record player and lifting the platter.
+Begin by shutting off the unit and lifting the platter.
 Next, remove the plastic cover and be sure to wipe down the surface using a microfiber cloth.